ballerina-attic/ballerina-gke-deployment/README.md

 [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) is a powerful cluster manager and orchestration system for running your Docker containers

-> In this guide you will learn about building a Ballerina service and deploying it on Google Kubernetes Enginer (GKE).
+> In this guide you will learn about building a Ballerina service and deploying it on Google Kubernetes Engine (GKE).

 The following are the sections available in this guide.